raquo/Laminar/website/docs/documentation.md

 Add Laminar to `libraryDependencies` of your Scala.js project in `build.sbt`:

-    "com.raquo" %%% "laminar" % "15.0.0"  // Requires Scala.js 1.13.0
+    "com.raquo" %%% "laminar" % "16.0.0"  // Requires Scala.js 1.13.2+

 Laminar depends on Airstream.
 Every Laminar version includes the latest version of Airstream that was available at the time it was published.
 If you ever have a reason to use a slightly newer version of Airstream without upgrading Laminar, add this to your `build.sbt` as well:

     "com.raquo" %%% "airstream" % "<version>"

-As you can see, Laminar and Airstream versions can diverge slightly, so don't use a single `LaminarVersion` variable to for both.
+As you can see, Laminar and Airstream versions can diverge slightly, so don't use a single `LaminarVersion` variable for both.

 The html/svg tags, attributes, props, styles, and event names in Laminar come from [Scala DOM Types](https://github.com/raquo/scala-dom-types).
 If there's a missing prop, consider contributing it there.